 Students make a short film on a biological story, concept, or theory.
 Includes developing a storyline, getting the shots to make compelling viewing, editing, and producing a short video.
-Prerequisite: BIOL 180.
+Prerequisite: either BIOL 180, B BIO 180, or TESC 120.
 Offered: Sp.

 Scientists test hypotheses and communicate their results through peer-reviewed journal articles and scientific meetings.
 Increasingly, scientists wish to, or must, communicate with the media and the general public.
 Granting agencies often expect scientists to reach out to a wider audience to demonstrate the educational and scientific value of their work to the public.

 Short videos are a source of information used by both scientists and the public to gain information about scientific problems.
 Storytelling is a communication tool that all scientists need to understand better, and this course is designed to expose students to how to communicate scientific theories, concepts, and stories to a broad audience.
 The focus of the course will be on storytelling using video.

 Each student will make a short video about some aspect of biology.
 The video will be driven by a story.
 Remember that a story has a beginning, middle and end and stories are most interesting when they are novel, surprising, and often humorous.
 You are expected to do all aspects of making a film.
 You will shoot the film, write script, and edit your film.
 You also will make a sound track, and add the sound track to your film.